 The Scholastic Aptitude Test (SAT) or American College Test (ACT) may eliminate the necessity to take the Placement Test in some situations.
 Also, students with fifteen hours of earned transferable credit including English and Math from an accredited college (grade of C or higher with an overall GPA of 2.0) may be exempt from placement testing.
 Applicants should contact Admissions or Counseling and Career Services at RCC to determine if they can be exempt.

 Test of Essential Academic Skills (TEAS)

-Associate Degree Nursing, Practical Nursing and Radiography applicants are required to take the TEAS.
-Additional information about the exam may be obtained in the Counseling and Career Services.
+Associate Degree Nursing and Practical Nursing applicants are required to take the TEASV.
+Additional information about the exam may be obtained in Admissions.